-The Bipartisan Infrastructure Law (BIL) (Pub.
-L. No. 117-58), also known as the Infrastructure Investment and Jobs Act was enacted on November 15, 2021.
-The BIL authorized and appropriated \$11.293 billion for deposit into the Abandoned Mine Reclamation Fund administered by OSMRE.
-Of the \$11.293 billion appropriated OSMRE will distribute approximately \$10.873 billion in BIL Abandoned Mine Land (AML) grants to eligible States and Tribes on an equal annual basis -approximately \$725 million a year over a 15-year period.
-In accordance with Executive Order 14008 States and Tribes are encouraged to prioritize projects that equitably provide funding under the Justice40 Initiative towards meeting the goal that 40 percent of the overall benefits flow to disadvantaged communities.
+The Infrastructure Investment and Jobs Act (IIJA) (Pub.
+L. No. 117-58) was enacted on November 15, 2021.
+The IIJA authorized and appropriated \$11.293 billion for deposit into the Abandoned Mine Reclamation Fund administered by OSMRE.
+Of the \$11.293 billion appropriated OSMRE will distribute approximately \$10.873 billion in IIJA Abandoned Mine Land (AML) grants to eligible States and Tribes on an equal annual basis -approximately \$725 million a year over a 15-year period.

-BIL funds will expand the AML Reclamation Program to meet the priorities described in the BIL and the Surface Mining Control and Reclamation Act of 1977, as amended.
-States and Tribes may use BIL AML grants to address coal AML problems, including:
+IIJA funds will expand the AML Reclamation Program to meet the priorities described in the IIJA and the Surface Mining Control and Reclamation Act of 1977, as amended.
+States and Tribes may use IIJA AML grants to address coal AML problems, including:

-- Hazards resulting from legacy coal mining that pose a threat to public health, safety, and the environment within their jurisdictions (including, but not limited to, dangerous highwalls, waste piles, subsidence, open portals, features that may be routes for the release of harmful gases, acid mine drainage, etc.); - Water supply restoration (infrastructure); - Coal AML emergencies (Fund Code: EBI for BIL-funded emergency projects); and - Deposit up to 30% of annual BIL AML grant funds in a State or Tribal long-term abandoned mine land reclamation fund to be expended on the abatement and treatment of acid mine drainage, subsidence, and coal mine fires.
+- Hazards resulting from legacy coal mining that pose a threat to public health, safety, and the environment within their jurisdictions (including, but not limited to, dangerous highwalls, waste piles, subsidence, open portals, features that may be routes for the release of harmful gases, acid mine drainage, etc.); - Water supply restoration (infrastructure); - Coal AML emergencies (Fund Code: EIIJA for IIJA-funded emergency projects); and - Deposit up to 30% of annual IIJA AML grant funds in a State or Tribal long-term abandoned mine land reclamation fund to be expended on the abatement and treatment of acid mine drainage, subsidence, and coal mine fires.
 (Fund Code: STA for STREAM Act funded problems.)